 Prairie dogs have a stout, squirrel-like body and short legs.
 Adults stand about 12 inches tall and weigh from one to three pounds.
 They’re tan to pale brown in color with a flattened black-tipped tail.
 Prairie dogs stand on their hind legs when looking for danger.

-Life span in the wild is 3-5 years, and up to 8 years in captivity.
+Life span in the wild is 3-5 years, and up to 8 years under human care.

 Black-tailed prairie dogs inhabit the open plains and plateaus of the Great Plains from Montana and southern Saskatchewan to extreme northern Mexico.

 Black-tailed prairie dogs are known as a keystone species and play an important role in prairie ecology.
 More than 165 species of animals and insects depend on them for survival, including black-footed ferrets, coyotes, bald eagles, swift fox, golden eagles and mountain plovers.
 Plants and invertebrates also rely heavily on prairie dogs.
 Their extensive burrows acts as homes for such animals as burrowing owls, snakes and badgers.
 They are a critical food source for many mammal and bird species, and the constant burrowing activity of prairie dogs works to loosen the soil, unearthing insects that birds eat.